Five Judo Drills: That Teach Movement

 Try with other forward judo techniques like ippon seoi-nage.

-This is a harder version of the previous drill.
+This is a harder version of the previous exercise.
 Use with harai-goshi.

 - This time uke does a cartwheel.